reactjs/react.dev/src/content/reference/react/useState.md

 </Sandpack>

 Note that if you call a `set` function while rendering, it must be inside a condition like `prevCount !== count`, and there must be a call like `setPrevCount(count)` inside of the condition.
-Otherwise, your component would re-render in a loop until it crashes.
-Also, you can only update the state of the *currently rendering* component like this.
-Calling the `set` function of *another* component during rendering is an error.
+Otherwise, your Component would re-render in a loop until it crashes.
+Also, you can only update the state of the *currently rendering* Component like this.
+Calling the `set` function of *another* Component during rendering is an error.
 Finally, your `set` call should still [update state without mutation](#updating-objects-and-arrays-in-state) -- this doesn't mean you can break other rules of [pure functions.](/learn/keeping-components-pure)

 This pattern can be hard to understand and is usually best avoided.
 However, it's better than updating state in an effect.
-When you call the `set` function during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
+When you call the `set` function during render, React will re-render that Component immediately after your Component exits with a `return` statement, and before rendering the children.
 This way, children don't need to render twice.
-The rest of your component function will still execute (and the result will be thrown away).
+The rest of your Component function will still execute (and the result will be thrown away).
 If your condition is below all the Hook calls, you may add an early `return;` to restart rendering earlier.

 ---